 There’s a considerable amount of pessimism surrounding our relationship to the planet and what we’ll have to do going forward to keep things on even keel.
 And new research suggests we tend to think we’re all doomed, even as we hope for a better personal future.
-Our partners at the Greater Good Science Center are asking: how can we put that personal optimism to work in addressing environmental problems?
+So how can we put that personal optimism to work in addressing environmental problems?

 “Every time we breathe in, we’re breathing in other organisms,” says David Haskell, author of The Forest Unseen.
 “Our bodies are covered in bacteria that has come from all over the place.
 Our bodies are communities of bacteria.”

 “These days we’re very attuned, thinking about networks like Facebook and Twitter and all that,” says Haskell, “but in nature it’s more than Facebook.
 It’s whole Bodybook.
 In some ways the Internet is a rediscovery of what biology has been doing for billions of years.”